Music from Big Pink: Artwork

 Dylan offered to sing on the album, but ultimately realized it was important for the Band to make their own statement.
 Instead, Dylan signified his presence by contributing a cover painting.
 Barney Hoskyns has written that it is significant the painting depicts six musicians.
-The cover of Music From Big Pink was intended to establish the group as having a different outlook from the psychedelic culture of 1968.
+The cover of Music from Big Pink was intended to establish the group as having a different outlook from the psychedelic culture of 1968.
 Photographer Elliott Landy flew to Toronto to photograph the assembled Danko, Manuel, Robertson, and Hudson families on the Danko chicken farm.
 A photo was inserted of Diamond and Nell Helm, who lived in Arkansas.
 The photo appeared on the cover with the caption "Next of Kin".
 The overall design of the sleeve is by Milton Glaser (who also did the poster that was packed with the 1967 Bob Dylan's Greatest Hits).

 Reception

 The initial reception to the album was positive.
 It received praise for the organic quality of the instrumentation, which had been recorded live without overdubbing.
 In Rolling Stone, Al Kooper's rave review of Big Pink ended with the words, "This album was recorded in approximately two weeks.
 There are people who will work their lives away in vain and not touch it."
 This helped to draw public attention to it (Rolling Stone even referred to them as "the band from Big Pink" instead of just "the Band").
 The fact that Bob Dylan wrote one and co-wrote two of the songs on the album also attracted attention.
-Robert Christgau was less enthusiastic in The Village Voice, in which he credited the music's original evocation of "country-soul feeling without imitating it" and the "human roughness around the edges", but ultimately found much of the album morose and boring to listen to.
-He later explained that the music's lack of energy reinforced the "metaphorical impenetrability" of the lyrics and that he "always admired that album" but "from a distance".
+Robert Christgau was less enthusiastic in The Village Voice, crediting the music's original evocation of "country-soul feeling without imitating it" and the "human roughness around the edges", yet stating that he "always admired that album" but "from a distance".

 In 1968, "The Weight" peaked at No. 63 on Billboard's Hot 100 singles chart in the US.
 The song was a bigger hit elsewhere, peaking at No. 35 in Canada, and No. 21 in the UK.
-The album peaked at No. 30 on Billboard's Pop Albums chart in 1968, and then recharted as a No. 8 hit on the Top Internet Albums chart in 2000.
+The album peaked at No. 18 in Canada and reached No. 30 on Billboard's Pop Albums chart in 1968, and then recharted as a No. 8 hit on the Top Internet Albums chart in 2000.
 "The Weight" gained widespread popularity from the Band's performance of it at Woodstock on August 17, 1969, and due partially to its inclusion in the film Easy Rider, though it was omitted from the soundtrack because of licensing issues.
 A cover version by the band Smith was included on the soundtrack album instead.